adamvduke/await-flow-control/README.md

 go run client.go -cert cert.pem -key key.pem
 ```

+The client program will send an additional 2000 requests for each line read from stdin.

 Visit http://localhost:6060/debug/pprof/goroutine?debug=1 in your browser.
 There should be some number of goroutines with a stack trace
 similar to: